C123R/kube-docs/kube-dns.md

 Kubernetes DNS or kube-dns is a DNS based service discovery on Kubernetes Cluster for defining DNS naming rules and resolving cluster IP of the service.

+Service discovery works by listening for events in Kubernetes.
+Each services created within Kubernetes gets a DNS name.
+The DNS A record created for the service is of the form `<service_name>.<namespace_name>.svc.cluster.local.`

+The DNS name for the service resolves to the cluster IP of the service.
+The cluster IP is an internal IP assigned to the service which is resolvable within the cluster.
+Within the Kubernetes namespace, the service is resolvable directly by the `<service_name>` and outside of the namespace using `<service_name>.<namespace_name>`

+- For example:

+    Assume a service `foo` in the namespace `bar`.
+Pod running in the same namespace can access service doing DNS query for `foo`.
+Pod running in different namespace `quax` can access service doing DNS query for `foo.bar`

+    *Reference: Kubernetes Official Docs.*

+# How Does Kubernetes DNS Work

 The [kube-dns](https://github.com/kubernetes/dns) service prior to Kubernetes 1.11 is made up of three containers running in a kube-dns pod in the kube-system namespace.
 As of Kubernetes v1.12, [CoreDNS](https://coredns.io/manual/toc/) is the recommended DNS Server, replacing kube-dns.

-# How Does Kubernetes DNS Work

-As already mentioned currently Kubenretes DNS system can be setup either using CoreDNS or Kube-DNS.
 Regardless of the software handling DNS, both the add-ons schedule POD or PODs and a service with a Cluster IP.

 As you can see below, its just a Kubernetes Service with cluster IP and port 53(well DNS) with 2 endpoints.